reportmill/WebAPI/README.md

-# WebAPI
+# Java WebAPI

-This project is a Java bridge to the JavaScript WebAPIs in the browser and on the desktop.
+This project is a Java bridge to the JavaScript Web APIs in the browser and on the desktop.

 ## Leapfrog beyond Swing and JavaFX with Web APIs